 A lost and found box is kept in the office of the Primary Principal.
 We ask that all your child’s articles be clearly labelled with his/her name.
 The school will take no responsibility for lost belongings.
 Parents are encouraged to frequently check the lost and found, but the most efficient means of matching items to owners is to have all items clearly marked with the student’s name.

 Breakfast and a Hot Lunch are provided for the students at the school every day.
 However, students with specific dietary requirements may bring in a packed lunch.
 Students will be asked to show good manners while enjoying their lunch and should leave a neat and tidy area for the next meal group.

-Text books can be bought from the school at the beginning of the academic year.
 It is imperative that the students take care of their text books and those borrowed from the library, treating school property respectfully.

 Valuables in School

 Students are asked not to bring valuables into school.
 Occasionally, students may wish to bring valuable items into school as part of a project or other piece of school-related work.
 Under these circumstances, any valuables should be given to the school office or form teacher for sake-keeping.
 The school is not responsible for the loss or theft of valuables.

 Electronic Devices (Phones, MP3 players, Game Consoles)

 In school, students should not use mobile phones, portable music devices and electronic games unless for educational purposes.
 Students are encouraged to leave these devices at home.
 The school cannot be held responsible for the loss of or damage to valuable electronic equipment.
 Cell phones are not permitted during the day unless a student is given permission from a teacher.
 However, again, students are encouraged to leave these devices at home.